HIRANO-Satoshi/price-level-calculator/luncho_typescript-fetch/README.markdown

 # Luncho client library for TypeScript and Fetch

-- Note that this client library is not tested at all.
+- Note that this client library has NOT BEEN TESTED AT ALL.
 PRs are welcome.

 - This client library includes a hand written API core [./src/apis/luncho.ts](./src/apis/luncho.ts), a hand written README.markdown (this file), and auto-generated files by OpenAPI generator including [README.md](./README.md).